Online Food Service Management Degree

 In this course students will apply the theory and tools of micro and macroeconomics and research to the formation of business decisions in the global environment.

 Global Managerial Economics 4 FINC225This course is a basic introduction to the concepts of finance.
 It presents an overview of financial statements and financial statement analysis Specific topics include ratio analysis, trend analysis, ethics, and financial proformas.
 Financial Statement Analysis 4 HRM345In this course students will explore the characteristics of diversity and teams in a work environment.
 They will explore the opportunities and challenges that arise from a diverse workforce.
 In addition, team building and conflict resolution skills will be covered in this course.
 Building Effective Teams 4 HRMT215This course examines the role and function of the Human Resource Department in the organization and provides an overview of human resource management activities covering the essential employment and managerial tasks required.
 Topics include, but are not limited to job analysis, performance management, staffing, career development, and diversity and labor relations.
-Management of Human Resources 4 HRMT330This course examines the following legal regulations: EEOC, COBRA, Fair Labor Standards Act, NLR, ADA and FLMA.
+Management of Human Resources 4 HRMT330This course examines the following legal regulations: EEOC, COBRA, Fair Labor Standards Act, NLR, ADA and FMLA.
 The course covers proper procedures to prevent legal problems including issues concerning unions, diversity, grievances, counseling, documentation and termination.
-HRM Legal Environment 4 IT254This course is designed to introduce the basic computer spreadsheet application skills, with an emphasis on essential design, format, functions, and formulas of spreadsheet operations in solving real-world problems.
-Electronic spreadsheets are used in a variety of business calculations to analyze, graph, and manage data.
-Applications of spreadsheets can be used to generate reports to maintain large amounts of data, make accurate calculations, and accelerate repetitive tasks.
+HRM Legal Environment 4 IT254This course introduces students to spreadsheet applications.
+There is an emphasis on the design, format, functions, and formulas of spreadsheet operations in solving real-world problems.
+Special attention is paid to data literacy skills, including using spreadsheets to read, interpret, organize, and present data.
 Spreadsheet Applications 4 MGM335In this course students examine individual and group behavior within the context of organizational design and culture.
 This course teaches theoretical and practical knowledge for understanding topics such as motivation, leadership, managerial decision-making, group processes, and conflict resolution.
 Organizational Behavior Principles 4 MGM336

 This course provides students with an understanding of the unique features that characterize international, multinational, and global businesses.
 Students explore the nature of management processes and activities in terms of different legal, political, economic, and cultural environments.
 This course emphasizes the changing context in which business is conducted by covering topics such as the organizational norms, values, administrative philosophies, policies, and practices of international, multinational, and global business organizations.